 If you consider skin type as a spectrum, combination skin would span the areas of dry and oily skin that are either side of normal skin.
+As such, for obvious reasons it needs its own combination skincare routine.
 This is because combination skin tends to present as oily in the middle parts of the face (the T-zone area) whilst the peripheries of the face (cheeks outwards) are usually normal or dry.
 This can be mild in which case the T-zone is modestly oily whilst the edges of the face are normal or a bit dry or they can be extremely diametrically opposed.
-The latter situation in which you have a very oily T-zone and very dry rest of the face does exist but is thankully much less common.
+The latter situation in which you have a very oily T-zone and very dry rest of the face does exist but is thankfully much less common.
 Whilst you keep the same skin type that you’re born with throughout your whole life, like other skin types combination skin can be affected by internal and external factors.
 As with oily skin, oil production in combination skin can be affected by hormonal changes, diet or external factors.
 As with dry skin and normal skin, combination skin can be irritated and lose its hydration by harsh treatment like overzealous skincare or extreme weather.
-So the signs of having combination skin are that the central or T-zone area of your face presnets like oily skin with enlarged pores, excess sebum production as well as break outs and clogged pores whilst the edges of the face have small or invisble pores but are dry or flakey.
+So the signs of having combination skin are that the central or T-zone area of your face presents like oily skin with enlarged pores, excess sebum production as well as break outs and clogged pores whilst the edges of the face have small or invisible pores but are dry or flakey.
 Another characteristic of combination skin is that there is an association between this skin type and dandruff.

 “Combination skin can sometimes feel like having two completely skin types on your face.
 The central portion of the face usually behaves like oily skin whilst the edges may be more like normal or dry skin.
 The best skincare routine for combination skin should respect this fact to ensure that the entire face is well-balanced, soft and blemish free.”